hsbalar/docs-starter/README.md

 export const Organization = `Your Organization key`;
 ```

-### 1 .
-Node API is supports only for documents type elements
+#### 1. Node API is supports only for documents related elements it can be extended for other types.
-### 2 .
-OAuth2 login and creation of instance of element can be handled from UI app if User have login API for your console.
+#### 2. OAuth2 login and creation of instance of element can be handled from UI app for any elements.
+#### 3. User have login API for console then no need to specify static User & Organization keys.
-### 3 .
-To connect other elements API Can be extended
+#### 4. To connect other elements API Can be extended
-### 4 .
-Node API for documents has only required params,for optional can be extended further
+#### 5. Node API for documents has only required params,for optional can be extended further